Mazid2003/Job-practice/Networking/readme.md

-# 🌐 Computer Network Architecture – OSI vs TCP/IP (Complete Guide)
+# 🌐 Computer Network Architecture

 This document explains the **OSI Model** and its mapping to the **TCP/IP Model**, with examples, troubleshooting tips, and interview-ready notes.